 Why Setting Gift Spending Limits With Your Partner Can Make You Both Happier

-With the holidays at hand, you’re probably feeling a lot of pressure around purchasing the perfect gifts.
+With the holidays at hand, you’re probably feeling a lot of pressure around purchasing the perfect gifts, and how much you should be spending on them.
 You want all of your friends and family to be totally thrilled with the items you choose for them (and, ideally, with your gift wrapping job too).
 Perhaps most stress-inducing is the process of choosing the best-ever gift for your partner.
 Yes, you want them to be excited about the present itself, but you also want to be sure that your gift isn’t significantly more or less big or expensive than the one your S.O. gives you.
 If there’s a big gap between the presents you’ve bought each other, things can get awkward.

 If this data has you feeling inspired to set a holiday spending limit in your own relationship and you’re not sure how to handle the conversation, we’ve got you!
 Quicken’s chief marketing officer Aimee Young offers these three tips for managing spending limits.